Flight Cancellation Compensation Claim

 If your flight was 1,500km or under and cancelled, you are entitled to up to €250 compensation

-If your flight was EU internal and over 1,500km and cancelled, you are entitled to up to €400 compensation
+If your flight was internal to the EU and UK and over 1,500km and cancelled, you are entitled to up to €400 compensation

-If your flight was non-internal EU and between 1,500km and 3,500km and cancelled, you are entitled to up to €400 compensation
+If your flight was not internal to the EU and UK and between 1,500km and 3,500km and cancelled, you are entitled to up to €400 compensation

-If your flight was non-internal EU over 3,500km and cancelled, you are entitled to up to €600 compensation
+If your flight was not internal to the EU and UK over 3,500km and cancelled, you are entitled to up to €600 compensation

-The EC Regulation 261/2004 states passengers experiencing a cancellation are eligible for accommodation, food and refreshments depending on the details of your cancelled flight.
+EU Regulation 261 and UK equivalent state passengers experiencing a cancellation are eligible for accommodation, food and refreshments depending on the details of your cancelled flight.
 Passengers are also afforded the right to internet usage to send emails and 2 telephone calls.
 Should it be necessary, overnight lodging in a hotel must be delivered by the obligated airline, as well as travel costs both to and from the airport.

 If the airline offers you an alternative flight and you benefit from an upgrade in ticket, the airline can’t charge you extra for this.
 However if your ticket happens be downgraded on the new flight, you can be refunded for a percentage of the original ticket price you paid.